 Should I Get Multiple Pet Insurance?

-Getting pet insurance for multiple pets isn't required by law and many pet owners successfully manage veterinary costs without it.
-However, it may be worth it when:
+Getting coverage for multiple pets isn't required by law and many pet owners successfully manage veterinary costs without it.
+However, pet insurance is worth it when:

 You have young, healthy pets: Starting coverage while pets are young helps avoid pre-existing condition exclusions and secures lower premiums.
 Multi-pet discounts also make insuring several young animals even more cost-effective over their lifetimes.